vicky1595/Git-commands/README.md

 # Git-commands

-Git add <git path>  //if you have a local repo//
+if you have a local repo
+Git add git url

-git clone <git url>  *If you have nothing in local repo and you want to clone from remote repo *
+*If you have nothing in local repo and you want to clone from remote repo * git clone <git url>